-The shelter is open to the public on weekdays from 12:00 PM - 6:00 PM and on Saturday and Sunday from 12:00 PM - 5:00 PM.
+The shelter is open for adoptions noon - 6 p.m.
+Monday through Saturday and noon - 5 p.m.
+Sunday.
 Adoptable animals can be viewed at PetFinder.com.

 Please contact 311.

 What should I do if I think my dog has been picked up by an Animal Health and Public Safety officer?

 Each dog, cat and ferret living within the city limits of Kansas City, Mo., must have a current City license (animal tag) displayed on its collar at all times.
 This assists in monitoring and controlling the pet population.
 A City license also makes it easier for you to be contacted if your pet is impounded or running loose.

 If you need to relinquish your pet, please contact the KC Campus for Animal Care (Animal Shelter) to schedule an appointment.
 Appointments will generally be made within 72 hours.
 At the time of the appointment, the KC Pet Project will try to gather as much information as they can about your pet to help make it more likely that your pet can be rehomed or to better direct you to other resources that may help you keep your pet.

 There is no leash law for cats in Kansas City, Mo., so animal health officers are not able to impound cats found running loose.
 The shelter will accept stray cats if they are humanely caught and brought in during public hours; there is a fee for this service.

 The Animal Health and Public Safety Division does not have jurisdiction over wild animals in their natural habitat.
 If the animal is outdoors, it is considered to be in its natural habitat.